GauravASY/Security-Operation-Agent-v2/README.md

 - Ensure model name is supported by your provider

 **Wazuh SIEM connection errors:**
-- Verify Wazuh indexer/Elasticsearch is accessible from your network
+- Verify Wazuh indexer is accessible from your network
 - Check `WAZUH_URL`, `WAZUH_USER`, and `WAZUH_PASS` in `.env` file
 - Ensure the Wazuh user has permissions to query the security events index
 - If using self-signed certificates, note that SSL verification is disabled by default